dy/gl-spectrum/process.md

 			+ that is less calcs, and also parallel, which is faster than CPU
 			- that forces conditioning in shader - decision whether log or real subview
 * subview is mapped to 0..1 range, but the fill x-colors are shifted with changing subview.
-* So the answer: we map in vertex shaders, conditionless.
+* ✔ So we map in vertex shaders, conditionless.
 Pass whole texture as is.

 ## Q: how is it possible - to avoid subviewing in CPU with falsy interpolation - and at the same time avoid log condition in shader?
 * we have to equalize lg(minF) + ratio * (lg(maxF) - lg(minF)) and minF + ratio * (maxF - minF).
 How to make lg(f) function which with some argument returns f?